da-nrw/DNSCore/ContentBroker/src/main/markdown/administration-interfaces.md

 Down below there is a discussion of how logging is configured in DNSCore.
 If you don't want this fine grained control, which is propably normal for startes with DNSCore, you can choose to install DNSCore with a default settings logback.xml (which can be retrieved from here) .
 The effects of using it are described here ...

+    ${CB_HOME}/log/ingest.log

+This logger provides information coming from the IngestScannerWorker, the component which scans the [IngestArea](processing_stages.md#ingestarea)s contractor folders for incoming SIP packages.
+If wonder why there are packages in the IngestArea and the ContentBroker doesn't fetch them, this file is one of the most obvious places to start debugging.

     ${CB_HOME}/log/grid.log

+The grid log provides information about from the package grid.

     ${CB_HOME}/log/contentbroker.log

 TODO description